rnoxy/openvino-segmentation-demo/README.md

   - `deeplabv3_mnv2_pascal_train_aug` (inf TF format)
 - optimize the `deeplabv3_mnv2_pascal_train_aug` and saves it in OpenVino binary format

-# Run segmentation with camera input
+# Run segmentation demo with camera input
 One can start the segmentation demo with laptop's camera as input in few steps **Step 1.** Crete and runt the docker container (with camera device support)
 > `make run-shell-with-camera-cpu`